-Stage 2 Appropriate Assessment (AA) has been undertaken alongside the Draft Plan.
+Stage 2 Appropriate Assessment (AA) has been undertaken alongside the preparation of the Plan.
 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).

-The emerging conclusion of the AA is that it will not affect the integrity of the Natura 2000 network68.
+The emerging conclusion of the AA is that it will not affect the integrity of the Natura 2000 network.

-Various content has been integrated into the Draft Plan through the SEA and AA processes (see Section 9).
-The preparation of the Draft Plan, SEA and AA has taken place concurrently and the findings of the AA have informed both the Draft Plan and the SEA.
+Various content has been integrated into the Plan through the SEA and AA processes (see Section 9).
+The preparation of the Plan, SEA and AA has taken place concurrently and the findings of the AA have informed both the Plan and the SEA.